-- Dermatofibrosarcoma protuberans (DFSP) – Develops in the skin
+- Dermatofibrosarcoma protuberans (DFSP), which develops in skin

-- Fibrosarcoma (fibroblastic sarcoma) – Develops in fibrous tissue
+- Fibrosarcoma (fibroblastic sarcoma), which develops in fibrous tissue

-- Gastrointestinal stromal tumor – Develops in the cells that line the gastrointestinal tract
+- Gastrointestinal stromal tumors, which develop in the cells that line the gastrointestinal tract

-- Kaposi’s sarcoma – Develops in the cells that line lymph or blood vessels
+- Kaposi sarcoma, which develops in the cells that line the inside of blood cells or lymphatic vessels

-- Leiomyosarcoma – Develops in the muscles of organs in the pelvis and abdomen
+- Leiomyosarcoma, which develops in the smooth muscles of the organs in the abdomen and pelvis

 Because there are so many types of sarcoma, it’s important to get your diagnosis and treatment at a high-volume cancer center like Moffitt Cancer Center where the treatment team is well versed in the complexity of this cancer.
 Our experts have unparalleled experience treating all types of sarcoma, even the most uncommon types.
 Once a diagnosis has been made, our multispecialty team will consider the full range of treatments available, choosing the best combination for each patient and their unique cancer.